11 Tips To Optimize Your Freelance LinkedIn Profile

 Three guidelines for having a great profile image:

 - Use a picture of yourself!
 Never use an icon, avatar or random picture.
 If you don’t use a picture of yourself, no one will take you seriously.
-If someone invites me to connect – but doesn't have an image of himself for his profile picture – I decline the invite within seconds.
+If someone invites me to connect – but doesn't have a profile image of himself – I instantly decline the invite.

 - Make sure the picture is high quality, has good lighting and a good composition.You don’t need to go out of your way and hire a professional photographer for this, but at least make sure you’re taking the picture outside in good lighting, and that your face is clearly visible and the main focus of the image.